JumboCode/bi-women-quarterly/style_guide.md

 - Use strict mode for TypeScript.
 - Use named exports instead of default exports.
 - Always specify return type of functions.
-- Use TS Lint for static code checking.

 ### React